cosinekitty/astronomy/source/js/README.md

 The `kind` field thus holds one of the strings `"penumbral"`, `"partial"`, or `"total"`, depending on the kind of lunar eclipse found.

-Field `center` holds the date and time of the center of the eclipse, when it is at its peak.
+Field `peak` holds the date and time of the peak of the eclipse, when it is at its peak.

 Fields `sd_penum`, `sd_partial`, and `sd_total` hold the semi-duration of each phase of the eclipse, which is half of the amount of time the eclipse spends in each phase (expressed in minutes), or 0 if the eclipse never reaches that phase.
-By converting from minutes to days, and subtracting/adding with `center`, the caller may determine the date and time of the beginning/end of each eclipse phase.
+By converting from minutes to days, and subtracting/adding with `peak`, the caller may determine the date and time of the beginning/end of each eclipse phase.

 **Kind**: static class of [<code>Astronomy</code>](#Astronomy)